2019 Wimbledon Championships

 The 2019 Wimbledon Championships was a Grand Slam tennis tournament that took place at the All England Lawn Tennis and Croquet Club in Wimbledon, London, United Kingdom.
 The main tournament began on Monday 1 July 2019 and finished on Sunday 14 July 2019.

 The defending gentlemen's singles champion Novak Djokovic retained his title, while the defending ladies' singles champion Angelique Kerber lost in the second round to Lauren Davis.
-Simona Halep won the ladies' singles title.
-This was the first Grand Slam tournament where both singles titles were won by players born in the Balkans.
+Simona Halep won the ladies' singles title, her second major title after the French Open in 2018.
+This tournament marked the first grand slam main draw appearance of 2023 US Open women's singles champion Coco Gauff, who progressed to the fourth round as a fifteen-year-old, after being awarded a wildcard into qualifying.

 This was the first edition of the tournament to feature a standard tie break in the final set when the score in the set was 12 games all.
 The winner was the first player or pair to reach seven points whilst leading by two or more points or, in the case of a 6-6 point score, to establish a subsequent lead of two points.
 Henri Kontinen and John Peers won the first such tie break played in Wimbledon history, defeating Rajeev Ram and Joe Salisbury in a third-round men's doubles match.
-In men's singles, the only such match was the final in which Novak Djokovic defeated Roger Federer, in what was also the longest final in tournament history lasting for 4 hours and 58 minutes.
+In men's singles, the only such match was the final in which Novak Djokovic defeated Roger Federer, in what was also the longest final in tournament history lasting for 4 hours and 57 minutes.

 Women's singles included 16 qualifiers from 128 entrants, an increase from 12 qualifiers from 96 entrants.
 Doubles qualifying was eliminated as a result.
 The change brought the qualification for the women's singles into line with that for the men's singles, which remained unchanged.

-This was the last edition of the Wimbledon Championships until 2021 after the event would be cancelled in 2020 due to the COVID-19 pandemic.
+This was the last edition of the Wimbledon Championships until 2021 after the event would be cancelled in 2020 due to the COVID-19 pandemic, the first such cancellation since World War II.
+This was also the last major final contested by eight-time champion and twelve-time finalist Roger Federer.